SamuliLam/firestore-grafana-pipeline/docs/01_Functional_Specification.md

 In the center of the website’s navigation bar is the *“Sensors”* section, which leads to the general sensor overview.
 In this overview, the user first selects the category of sensors they want to inspect.
 After selecting a category, SensorID-based filtering is available.
 Once a category is selected, temperature, humidity, and—if available—air pressure data is displayed, each with its own graph for the chosen time range.
 Below the graphs is a dashboard showing the median, average, standard deviation, and latest measurement for each metric.
 Under the dashboard is a table listing the collected sensor data, and at the bottom is the database information from which the data was retrieved.

+It is important to set the correct error message and use guiding colors to make the website easy to use.
+Generally the website uses the color red for errors and if something was done successfully a green text is displayed.
+When submitting a form in the AddSensor or RemoveSensor panels these errors can appear depending on the user input.
 # 4. User Requirements

 User requirements for the project are as follows: